deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 ## Reporting Policies

-This document is v1 of the Collective’s Reporting Policy, released on February 12th, 2024.
+This document is v1.1 of the Collective’s Reporting Policy, released on February 12th, 2024 (v1) and updated on July 31th, 2024 (v1.1).
 Seven reporting policies are currently enforced:

 ### RP.1: Two weeks delta